Kakwa 40

 In our background in the Canadian Rockies we often spend more time off trail than on, so durability in the materials and construction is a top design priority.

-With the Kakwa 40 we are using the innovative Ultra 200 fabric from Challenge Outdoor, where the face fabric is dominantly woven UHMWPE fibers (more commonly known by the brand name Dyneema®) which is several times stronger and more abrasion resistant than traditional nylon pack fabrics.
-This material is laminated with an eco-friendly adhesive to their revolutionary Challenge RUV™ film to give a textile that is incredibly strong, lightweight, and waterproof to 200 psi.
+With the Kakwa 40 we are using the innovative Ultra fabrics from Challenge Outdoor, where the face fabric uses UHMWPE fibers for most of the fabric (Ultra 200) or as a ripstop grid (UltraGrid) which are several times stronger and more abrasion resistant than traditional nylon pack fabrics.

 Ultra 200 Fabric